 Making music is awesome.
 But sometimes you need to do other things in life to stay sane and lock in a steady flow of income.

 PART 50 OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT AUSTRALIAN MUSIC SCENE
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

-I often ask at interviews, especially with rising artists.
-And it’s not that I don’t believe they can maintain themselves as musos (which, actually, is also an interesting topic to discuss).
+I often ask this question at interviews, especially with emerging artists.
+And it’s not that I don’t believe they can maintain themselves as musos (which is also an interesting topic to discuss on a different occasion).
 It’s because I’m genuinely interested in who they are as people.
 Our hobbies and side occupations often reveal more about our personalities than what we consciously communicate to the world.

-On the other hand, music celebrities like lending a hand to charities, trying their luck at an acting gig, they become spokespeople for famous brands or invest their money when good returns are guaranteed.
+On the other hand, there are music celebrities.
+They like lending a hand to charities, trying their luck at an acting gig, becoming spokespeople for famous brands or investing their money when good returns are guaranteed.

 The Australian pop star is not only a hitmaker.
 She’s now a winemaker, too.